turingschool/module_5/flower_exercise_2.0.md

 * Recognize, understand and manage our own emotions
 * Recognize, understand and influence the emotions of others

 In practical terms, developing EQ means gaining awareness that emotions drive our behavior and impact people (positively and negatively) and learning to manage those emotions — both our own and others — especially when we are under pressure.
-The EQ framework has four categories comprising 18 competencies as outlined below.
+The EQ framework has four categories comprising 18 competencies that fall under 4 areas as outlined below.

 * Self-Awareness
   * Emotional Self-Awareness: Self-Attuned